 Along with state-of-the-art technology to produce the images, we have a team of skilled radiologists to read them and collaborate with doctors on treatment.

 Minimally invasive surgery

 Our surgeons use minimally invasive surgery in order to make smaller incisions, which reduces scarring and helps your child recover quicker after surgery.
-We use several different types of minimally invasive surgery, including laparoscopic, thoracoscopic and endoscopic.
+We use several different types of minimally invasive surgery, including laparoscopic, thoracoscopic, endoscopic and robotic-assisted surgery.

 A gastrostomy tube, or G-tube, is a tube that is inserted through the abdominal wall directly into the stomach to help children get the nutrition they need by providing calories, fluids and medicine.
 It may be used for a child who cannot eat and drink safely or is not well enough to eat or drink through their mouth.

 A nasogastric tube, or NG tube, is a small, soft tube that is put in through the nose, down the throat and into the stomach to provide feedings and medications to your child.
 It may be used for infants and children who are not able to take enough calories by mouth because of problems with their throat or esophagus or if they have difficulty with swallowing, breathing, digestion, absorption or growth problems.